Professional Complex Trauma Counselling & Coaching

 You can read the latest scientific article re complex trauma coaching being on par with therapy here.

-You may be ready for Complex Trauma Recovery Coaching if you have or are willing to learn the following …
+You may be ready for Complex Trauma Recovery Counselling if you recognise yourself in the following…

 Image - the reality of cptsd recovery